HNS 2026 Team

 I’ve worked in various positions relating to history, as a museum curator and a manager of historical document digitization.
 I’m now a full time writer and reviewer, and one of the team of reviews editors for Historical Novels Review, liaising with thirteen large and small publishers.

 I have published a non-fiction book on a specialist area of antiques and collecting.
-My first published novel, A Cruel Corpse, set in the 18th century, will be out from Holand Press this spring.
+My first published novel, A Cruel Corpse, set in the 18th century, has been released by Holand Press.

 Katherine Mezzacappa